Jeremiahnt/java-project-1/README.md

 # java-project-1

-These are some sample programs I wrote in my CIS3090 (Object Oriented Programming for Business class) for a project that I was assigned to do

-The program descriptions are listed below
+These are some sample programs I wrote in my CIS3090 (Object Oriented Programming for Business class) for a project that I was assigned to do.
+The program descriptions are listed below....

 Part 1 is a program that will give the user the season of a given date, utilizing multiple switch statements.